What is ‘triple-dip’ La Niña?

 (The Hill) — Meteorologists have predicted that a “triple-dip” La Niña is expected to occur through the remainder of 2022 and possibly into early 2023.

-In an update on Thursday, the National Weather Service (NWS) reported a 91 percent chance of La Niña conditions in the months of September and November, decreasing to 54 percent through January and March of 2023.
+In an update on Thursday, the National Weather Service reported a 91% chance of La Niña conditions in the months of September and November, decreasing to 54% through January and March.

-According to the Word Meteorological Organization (WMO), La Niña is a climate pattern caused by large-scale cooling of the ocean surface temperatures in the central and eastern equatorial Pacific Ocean.
+La Niña is a climate pattern caused by large-scale cooling of the ocean surface temperatures in the central and eastern equatorial Pacific Ocean, according to the Word Meteorological Organization

-The current La Niña has spanned three consecutive northern hemisphere winters starting in September 2020, making this the century’s first “triple-dip“ La Niña, WMO said.
+The current La Niña has spanned three consecutive northern hemisphere winters starting in September 2020, making it the century’s first “triple-dip“ La Niña, the WMO said.

-The weather conditions will mean less rain and drier conditions this fall for most of the U.S.

-WMO’s Secretary-General Prof. Petteri Taalas said the weather event is slowing the rise in temperatures around the globe, “but it will not halt or reverse the long-term warming trend.”
+Petteri Taalas, the WMO’s secretary-general, said the weather event is slowing the rise in temperatures around the globe, “but it will not halt or reverse the long-term warming trend.”

 Another season of La Niña could spell trouble for California, which has suffered through intense, prolonged drought seasons in the past few years.

-States such as New York, Texas, Pennsylvania, Utah, and Colorado are also expected to see hotter than usual temperatures during the fall season.
+States such as Colorado, New York, Pennsylvania, Texas and Utah are also expected to see hotter than usual temperatures during the fall season.

 According to ABC News, La Niña has had a devastating impact outside the U.S., causing droughts in South America and eastern parts of Africa and floods in Asia.